-Positive intra-group externalities due to, e.g., peer to peer payments, such as remittances, do not change the essence of the model.
+Positive intra-group externalities due to, e.g., peer-to-peer payments, such as remittances, do not change the essence of the model.
+Although consumers are not directly affected by other consumers in the original specification, in equilibrium, consumers exert a positive (indirect) externality on each other through their impact on merchant acceptance.
 To explicitly account for positive intra-group externalities, we may modify the net utility from joining the virtual currency network to